I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 - 1 medium-sized sweet onion, chopped

 - 1/4 cup fresh basil leaves, chopped

 - 4 tablespoons salted butter, divided into 2 tablespoons each

 - Bring water to a boil and cook pasta according to package directions.
 Once cooked al dente, drain pasta water and set pasta aside.

-- Meanwhile, melt 2 tablespoons butter in a pan on medium-high heat.
+- Meanwhile, melt 2 tablespoons of butter in a pan on medium-high heat.
 Add onions and cook until they are translucent and beginning to soften.
-Add chopped zucchini pieces to pan and continue to sautee until zucchini is fork-tender.
+Add chopped zucchini pieces to the pan and continue to sautee until the zucchini is fork-tender.
 Add onion powder and tarragon and stir to coat.
 Once cooked, remove from pan and set aside.

 - For the sauce: add avocado, lemon juice, olive oil, and tamari/soy sauce to a blender or food processor and blend until creamy.